All comparisonsNote-taking apps

 Bear

-Evernote fails first because the tool feels heavy or crowded.
+Evernote fails first because it breaks when the tool feels heavy or crowded.

 Verdict